sdarioz/k8s-varnish-envoy-elk-community-project/README.md

 It aims to fill knowledge gaps through shared experience and community contributions.

-**Your ideas are most welcome!**
-Together we can build an excellent resource. :muscle:
+We can build an excellent resource together. :muscle:

 # This repo seeks to become an up-to-date resource.. :thought_balloon: